DAIC-tud/docs/content/en/tutorials/running-llms.md

 ## 2. (Optional) Pull the Ollama Container

 For simplicity, we will use the Ollama container image available on Docker Hub.
 You can pull it using Apptainer.
-This step is optional, as the `template-ollama.sh` script will build the image automatically if it's not found.
+This step is optional, as the `ollama-function.sh` script will build the image automatically if it's not found.

 ```shell-session